notjebb/tip-bot/readme.md

 To run in docker:
   `docker-compose build`
   `docker-compose up -d`
 Then attach your shell to the tipbot docker container.
 In vscode in the docker extension right click the tip-bot container and select attach shell.
+Otherwise run
+  `docker exec -it tipbot /bin/bash`

 ## Usage